 As we approached the millennium, the 1990’s brought about a complete makeover for the California Rodeo.
 New grandstands were built, more than doubling the seating capacity.
 A new Long Branch Saloon on the south end of the arena was added.
 The Chuck Wagon races were brought back.
 The Professional Bull Riding (PBR) event was held for the first time on the Wednesday before the Rodeo.
 The PRCA announced a rule change eliminating locals from participating in Rodeo events if they didn’t hold a PRCA card.

 Starting the new millennium in the 2000’s, the popularity of Professional Rodeo continues to grow and so did attendance.
 The California Rodeo was inducted into the Pro Rodeo Hall of Fame.
 The replay screen was added to bring the action closer to the crowd and mixing technology with tradition.
 The popular Bull Crossing tent was born offering live music, a full bar, and a mechanical bull for after rodeo entertainment.

 2010 brought our Centennial Celebration with a Rodeo full of pageantry even more grand than a normal year at the California Rodeo Salinas.
 The Grand Entry included a giant boot and a horse and rider emerging from the top presenting the American Flag.
 2010 was the first year of our Hall of Fame Inductions.
 In 2014 a wall was erected to honor those that have been inducted into the Hall of Fame.
-2013 brought motorcycle jumpers to the track for entertainment and the crowd loved them so much that we brought them back in 2014 and will do the same in 2015.
-Almost 200 sponsors support the California Rodeo Salinas and other events like the Brad Paisley concert that kicked off the Rodeo in 2014.
-The Rodeo Association is looking to bring more A-list talent to Salinas in the future.
+2013 brought motorcycle jumpers to the track for entertainment and the crowd loved them so much that we brought them back in 2014 and 2015.
+Almost 200 sponsors support the California Rodeo Salinas and other events like the Kick Off Concert that has featured artists like Blake Shelton, Kid Rock, Aerosmith, Brad Paisley and Tim McGraw.